han190/Fortran-Logo-Generator/README.md

 fpm run -- --blueprint # to print a blueprint fpm run -- --logo 300 svg # to print the "F" logo
 ```
 The program is tested under WSL only but it should also work on all linux/mac.
-Please raise an issue if you spotted one, and pull requests are welcome too!
+Please report an issue if you spotted one, and pull requests are welcome too!

 ## Parameterization